 If you are a nasal snorer, try nasal strips.
-They work by opening up the nasal valve, by using a spring like flexible strip that mechanically keeps it open.
+They work by opening up the nasal valve, by using a spring-like flexible strip that mechanically keeps it open.

 - Try a chin strap

 These are a good idea if you don’t like the way a mouth guard fits into your mouth.I haven’t tried one myself, but it’s apparently very effective.
-It works by keeping your mouth closed, so you breath through your nose instead.
+It works by keeping your mouth closed, so you breathe through your nose instead.
 Obviously, not for the nasal snorer.